St. Vincent and Grenadines

 Antigua, Belize, Grenada, Guyana, Dominica, Suriname, St. Kitts, St.

-Jamaica.
+in Jamaica.
 Cuba and Jamaica had previously signed.
-Chavez urged Caribbean
+Chavez urged

-governments to consider Cuba-style socialism as an alternative to
+Caribbean governments to consider Cuba-style socialism as an

 (AP, 9/11/05)